watson-developer-cloud/python-sdk/README.md

 For more details see [#225](https://github.com/watson-developer-cloud/python-sdk/issues/225)

-b) In case you run into problems installing the SDK in DSX, try
+c) In case you run into problems installing the SDK in DSX, try
 ```
 !pip install --upgrade pip
 ```